 The Urinalysis test panel screens for a variety of conditions including urinary tract infections ( UTI ), urinary bladder disease, kidney disease and diabetes.
 Tests included: Color, Appearance, Specific gravity, pH, Protein, Glucose, Occult blood, Ketones, Leukocyte esterase, Nitrite, Bilirubin, Urobilinogen, and Microscopic examination of urine sediment

-The Urinalysis test screens for a variety of conditions including urinary tract infection (UTI), urinary bladder disease, kidney disease and diabetes.
-Many systemic illnesses can affect results and significant deviations from the normal range may require further evaluation by your physician.
+The Urinalysis test screens for various conditions, including urinary tract infection (UTI), urinary bladder disease, kidney disease, and diabetes.
+Many systemic illnesses can affect results, and significant deviations from the normal range may require further evaluation by your physician.

 - Urinalysis, Complete With Microscopic Examination

 Limitations: There needs to be more volume to limit the extent of procedures performed.
 High vitamin C intake may cause an underestimate of glucosuria or a false-negative nitrite test.
 Metabolites of Pyridium® may interfere with the dipstick reactions by producing color interference.

 Table of Contents